sh4d1t0/webpack-babel-react/README.md

 - Testing-library 13.x
 - Eslint 8.x

 In addition to the technologies mentioned above, which are included in a react base project, the following were used to make the work more efficient:

 - Prettier 2.x
 - Husky 8.x
 - Lint-staged 13.x
+- PropTypes 15.x

 ## Available scripts